Wildelyssa/js-todo-list/README.md

 * Click on a list item to toggle line-through

 ## Improvements and Edits
-*Make the space around the list items clickable for the line-through
+*Work on making the whole line clickable instead of just the text for the strike-through, without affecting the text on the button.
+Perhaps a check mark at the end instead which can be clicked on to be deleted.

 ## Recent Improvements
 *Improved responsive design features for mobile